rstudio/redx/README.md

 max idle timeout for keepalive connection, in milliseconds

 ##### max\_path\_length
-The max number of path parts to look up.
-This defines the max length of a path to be to lookup the corresponding frontend in redis.
+The max number of parts to the path to look up.
+This defines the max length of a path to be to looked up to a corresponding frontend in redis.

 Say in your service, your path always consists of an account name and service name ( ie http://sasservice.com/jdoe/app1).
-The user, may come into nginx with more to the path than that (ie http://sasservice.com/jdoe/app1/static/js/base.js), but when request comes in, redx will only search for "sasservice.com/jdoe/app1" first and "sasservice.com/jdoe" second as frontends in the database.
+So the max path length you want to support for your application here is 2.
+If the user, comes into nginx with more to the path than that (ie http://sasservice.com/jdoe/app1/static/js/base.js), but when request comes in, redx will only search for "sasservice.com/jdoe/app1" first and "sasservice.com/jdoe" second and "sasservice.com" third, for frontends in the database.

-Currently max_path_length must be a minimum of 1, but that will change in the future.
+For another example, say you only want to route traffic based on the domain (ie 'chad.myserver.com').
+Setting the max\_path\_length to 0 will cause redx to only look for frontends on the domain with no path.

 ##### plugins
 A list of plugins to enable.
 Plugins are executed in the order they are given.
 If you wish to pass a parameter to a plugin, make a plugin an array, where the first element is the plugin name and the second is the parameter.
 Here is an example.